Jingan08/Jingan08/README.md

 - 👋 Hi, I’m @Jingan08
-- 📫 How to reach me ...
+- 📫 An final year IT student

 <!---
 Jingan08/Jingan08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.